-Previous study by Li et al. (2009) shows that 36% of the developers who reused the OSS components changed the source code, but they did not point out whether these changes involve the license statement.
-In our study, we focus on the license statement changes and the license inconsistency introduced between the different copies of the files.
+Previous study by Li et al. [16] shows that 36% of the developers who reused the OSS components changed the source code, but they did not point out whether these changes involve the license statement.
+In our study, we focus on the license statement changes and the license inconsistencies introduced between the different copies of the files.

-To the best of our knowledge, no research has been done to discover and study the characteristics of license inconsistency in software reuse.
-For example, how many types of license inconsistencies are there?
+To the best of our knowledge, no research has been done to discover and study the characteristics of license inconsistencies in software reuse.
+For example, how many types of license inconsistency are there?
 Do they exist in open source projects?
 If so, what is the proportion of each type?
-What caused license inconsistency?
+What caused these license inconsistencies?